prog4biol/pfb2019/README.md

 while expression:
   statement(s)
 ```
-> The condition is found in the expression.
-The while loop block of code is the indented statements following teh expression.
+> The condition is the expression.
+The while loop block of code is the collection of indented statements following the expression.

-This example is not using the python interpretor.
-It is a python script that will be executed on the command line.

 Code:
 ```python